-Click on a patient name to open their medical records.
+Click on your child’s name to open their medical records.

-At the top, you can see the patient name and birth date, along with their last physical date.
-If the patient has any upcoming appointments, you will see them listed as well.
+You will see your child’s name and birth date, along with their last physical date.
+If they have any upcoming appointments, you will see them listed as well.

 Review Visit Summaries

 How tall was your child at their last physical?
 What was your pediatrician’s diagnosis when your child had a cough last month?
-For a complete visit summary, click on any visit date.
+For a complete visit summary, select the visit you want from the list.

 For each visit, you can see information that was collected and any labs or diagnostic notes from that visit.
 You can review the vision or hearing screenings and any other items noted in the chart on that day.

-Vitals Percentiles Based on Patient Data: Along with your patient’s vitals, you will see a percentile value.
-These values are based on other patients of the same age and sex.
-If a patient has a Down syndrome diagnosis on their Problem List, you will see “AAP-DS”, which indicates that the percentile is based on Down syndrome patients of the same age and sex.
+Vitals Percentiles Based on Patient Data: You will notice a percentile value listed with your child’s weight, height, and BMI.
+These values show how your child’s information compares to that of other children of the same age and sex.
+If your child has a Down syndrome diagnosis, you will see “AAP-DS”, which indicates that the percentile is based on Down syndrome patients of the same age and sex.

 Check Test Results

 When you want to review the results of a lab test, vision test, or any other medical procedure or order, just scroll down to the relevant section.
-Alternatively, you can click on the visit date and review results in the visit summary.
+Alternatively, you can click on the visit at which the test was given and review results in the visit summary.